Fire and rescue services

 More information:

-Same-sex relationships are legal in Paraguay, but the country is conservative.
+Same-sex relationships are legal in Paraguay.

 It's not illegal to discriminate based on sexual orientation or gender identity.